The Promise (Galgut novel): Plot

 The Promise is a family saga spanning four decades, each of which features a death in the family.
 It concerns the Afrikaner Swart family and their farm located outside Pretoria.
 The family consists of Manie, his wife Rachel, and their children Anton, Astrid, and Amor.

-In 1986, Rachel dies after a long illness.
-Before passing, she expresses her dying wish to Manie that their black domestic servant, Salome, be given ownership of the house in which she resides on the family's property.
+In 1986, Rachel dies after a long battle with cancer.
+Before dying, she expresses her dying wish to Manie that their black domestic servant, Salome, be given ownership of the house and plot of land on which she resides on the family's property.
 This promise, overheard by a young Amor, is made by Manie, but he claims no memory of having made it at the wake, and shows no intention of fulfilling it, especially as Salome cannot legally own property under the country's Apartheid laws.

-In 1995, post-Apartheid, the siblings reunite at the family farm after Manie suffers a fatal snakebite, with Anton having spent 10 years living a transient lifestyle after deserting the army in 1986, Astrid now married with twins, and Amor having lived in England for several years.
-Although she is now legally able to own her house, the will does not make provision for Salome, and instead makes the three co-owners of the land.
-Anton moves back in to the farmhouse, and assures Amor he will follow through on the promise.
+In 1995, post-Apartheid, the siblings reunite at the family farm after Manie suffers a fatal snakebite.
+Anton has spent 10 years living a transient lifestyle after absconding from the army in 1986.
+Astrid is now married with twins, and Amor has lived in England for several years.
+Although she is now legally able to own her house, the will does not make provision for Salome, and instead makes the three siblings co-owners of the land.
+Anton moves back in to the farmhouse and assures Amor he will follow through on the promise.